A day in the life of

 Richie's initial work for Watercare was advising on wastewater consents and ensuring our engagement with mana whenua was respectful and done right.
 He describes it as helping parties move from just ticking boxes to building confidence to talk face-to-face.
 "It literally started with introducing myself to staff around the Newmarket office and out in the field.
 People at first were quite surprised to see me around the hallways, in the lifts, in the basement, out at the plants, and then they became curious and that's when the conversations began.
 It's been a real pleasure to work with the staff to improve their knowledge, awareness and empathy for Māori issues.
 Now I feel like part of the furniture and I'm not so much of an enigma I guess."

-Our chief executive Raveen Jaduram was instrumental in moving Richie's role to Poutiaki Tikanga Māori (Principal Advisor), with a special brief to guide the executive team in its engagement with iwi Māori.
+Our former chief executive Raveen Jaduram was instrumental in moving Richie's role to Poutiaki Tikanga Māori (Principal Advisor), with a special brief to guide the executive team in its engagement with iwi Māori.

 "It's to lead, guide, coach, mentor, and keep the leadership safe when moving among Māori forums," Richie says.
 "I guess one of the many challenges is that you can be seen as being the beginning and end of all things Māori - it's not unusual for people to think, let's ring that fella; let's go see that fella.
 So, I keep it strictly about how to do things - not to actually do it for them.
 This way the change is transformational and enduring.
 Our teams know how to do the actual engagement themselves and they're really respectful about how they do it too."

 Perhaps the crowning achievement of the role, from Richie's perspective, is on how mana whenua are now involved in projects from the ground up.